ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

 ## List of Static IPs

-The following are the static NAT IPs that ClickPipes uses to connect to your Kafka brokers separated by region.
+The following are the static NAT IPs (separated by region) that ClickPipes uses to connect to your external services.
 Add your related instance region IPs to your IP allowlist to allow traffic.
 If your instance region is not listed here, it will fall to the default region: